agate106k/LabSearchPro/README.md

 ## Application
 ### Overview

 <img src="architecture.png" alt="architecture" width="600"/>

 ### Schema
+All the tables belong to either 'public' or 'resources' namespaces

 ## Configuration
 Configurations for Lab Search Por are as follows: